State Insurance Office Building (Former)

 Extent of List Entry

-Extent includes the land described as Lot 1 DP 85058 (CT WN53A/209), Wellington Land District and the building known as State Insurance Office Building (Former) thereon.
+Extent includes the land described as Lot 1 DP 85058 (RT WN53A/209), Wellington Land District and the building known as State Insurance Office Building (Former) thereon.

 This historic place was registered under the Historic Places Act 1980.
 The following text is the original citation considered by the NZHPT Board at the time of registration.